liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

     [WebLogic documentation](http://docs.oracle.com/middleware/1221/wls/FMWCH/pagehelp/Mailcreatemailsessiontitle.html)
     for more information on these fields.
 Click *Next* when you're done.

-5. Choose the Managed Server that you'll install @product@ on, and click *Finish*.
+5. Choose the Managed Server that you'll install @sharepoint@ on, and click *Finish*.
 Then shut down your Managed and Admin Servers.

 6. With your Managed and Admin servers shut down, add the following property to